jameshicks/Rtutorials/dimensionality_reduction/dimensionality_reduction.md

 As we can see, we've gotten 9 PCs from the data, ordered by the amount of variance explained by the component.
 The first accounts for 50.0888% of the variance in the data.
 The first three PCs account for 78.4636% of the data.
 All of the PCs explain all of the variance in the data.
 #### How many components should I use?
 The eigenvalues of the PCs tell us how many it is useful to retain or examine.
 But there's not a really good way to objectively get it.
-No rigorous way to choose:
+No rigorous way to choose, but here are some options:
 * __Kaiser rule__: Only keep PCs with eigenvalues over 1.
+An eigenvalue greater than one indicates that a PC accounts for more of the variance than one of the original predictors and you've successfully reduced dimensionality.
 * __Screeplot__: Plot the eigenvalues of PCs in order and look for an elbow (where the line bends into a flat plane, indicating random noise)

 ```r